Updated: Sep 6

-In 2011 I spent time on Sacred Land near Kata Tjuta (Northern Territory) with aboriginal ladies.
+In 2011 I spent time on Sacred Land near Kata Tjuta (Northern Territory) with First Nation's ladies.
 We were living on the land, sleeping in swags, no bathroom facilities just a little shovel, and nothing in sight.

 There were around 40 ladies coming from multicultural Australia and from overseas, we were meeting with about 20 aborigines, learning from them Sacred Dance Ceremonies and in exchange they would receive what we had to offer, food, massages, energy healing and of course the so much needed money to provide for their community.